Local detective brings community, police together with Peace Party'

-BRYAN, Tex.
-(KBTX) - College Station Police Department Detective and Senior Pastor for Momentum Church BCS, Primo Alaniz, held a “Peace Party” in his church’s parking lot to bring police and the community together.
+College Station Police Department Detective and Senior Pastor for Momentum Church BCS, Primo Alaniz, held a “Peace Party” in his church’s parking lot to bring police and the community together.

 Members of the community and CSPD enjoyed free food, music, and games together.
 Halfway through the party, Alaniz called everyone in attendance to gather in a circle and pray for our community and country in the wake of George Floyd’s death.